 - Have approachable and trusted leaders

-Let’s now take a deeper dive into the best practices for driving better employee engagement and creating a positive employee experience.
+Let’s now take a deeper dive into the best practices for driving better employee engagement, reducing employee turnover, and creating a positive employee experience.

 1. Drive organizational alignment

-When employees are aligned with the company’s strategic goals, they give their best performance to achieve business goals together.
+When employees are aligned with the company’s strategic goals, it's easier to drive their engagement because they invest more to achieve business goals together.